Last updated on:August 21st, 2021

 Altered mentation is the most frequent symptom.
 This can manifest as: cognitive impairment, including impairment of memory and an inability to concentrate; delirium; spatial disorientation; dizziness; drowsiness; apathy; coma; or, death.
 Altered mentation is believed to occur due to lesions affecting the dorsomedial thalamus, mammillary bodies, and cerebral cortex.

 Patients should be asked about their diet, and if they have any conditions that might impact nutrition, including: alcoholism, malignancies, gastrointestinal disease, gastrointestinal surgery.
-This is because an inadequate diet may cause thiamine deficiency.

 WE is more frequent in alcoholic patients, in whom it often presents as a subclinical syndrome.